Skip to content

 Email is a digital hydra.
 For each one you bat out of your inbox, two others take its place.
 You finally pass the info on to your co-worker, only to drown in a jet of newsletters.
 Wouldn't it be great if AI could be your personal email Hercules?

-This category has evolved a lot since I first explored it last year.
-Now you'll find powerful options that'll help you write emails, improve communication, sort through conversations, or burn a stack of junk mail in a flash.
+The competition for the best AI email assistant software is in full swing.
+You'll find powerful options that'll help you write emails, improve communication, sort through conversations, or burn a stack of junk mail in a flash.
 This is a lot more compared with the first-wave AI email apps that just integrated with OpenAI for writing drafts and called it a day.

-I spent two weeks researching and testing the best AI email assistants, and I've put together a shortlist for you to try out—along with apps you should keep an eye on.
+This time around, I spent two weeks researching and testing the best AI email assistants, and I've put together a shortlist for you to try out—along with apps you should keep an eye on.
 And in case you'd like to build your own AI-powered email workflows, I've included a quick breakdown of how this technology can help you do just that.

 The best AI email assistants